 Before egg donation is started, you will begin taking estrogen.
 This is followed by your egg donor starting her medication.
 Ultrasounds and blood tests will be performed on a periodic basis to ensure that your uterus is ready for the embryo transfer.
 A sperm specimen is then given by your partner on the same day that the donor’s eggs are retrieved.
 At this time, the IVF procedure will be performed to fertilize the donor eggs.

 Typically, you will begin taking progesterone on the same day.
 About five days following IVF and the start of progesterone therapy, the developing embryos are transferred to your uterus.
 Your first pregnancy test is administered approximately 12 days after embryo transfer.
 If the pregnancy test is positive, you will continue taking estrogen and progesterone for two additional months, after which the developing baby’s placenta will produce the appropriate hormones necessary to carry the pregnancy to full term, allowing the hormone therapy to be discontinued.

 Getting Started with SCRC’s Egg Donor Program

 If you are considering utilizing an egg donor, a comprehensive diagnostic evaluation with one of our physicians at one of SCRC’s offices is the first step.
 For your no-obligation consultation, call (800) 600-9112, or click here to contact us.
 If you like, you can always come and visit one of SCRC’s fertility clinics.
-We have several offices throughout metropolitan Los Angeles for your convenience.
-Los Angeles County residents can see us in Lancaster/Palmdale, Valencia, and Beverly Hills, California; SCRC also has two additional locations in Santa Barbara and Ventura.
+SCRC has locations in Beverly Hills, Santa Barbara, Burbank, Ventura, Lancaster/Palmdale, Valencia, Bakersfield, Santa Monica, and Glendale.
 Our fertility consultants will be happy to assist you with any questions you might have.